Updated on: December 1, 2022

 I especially like MacKeeper’s system cleanup and optimization tools, and I think its VPN is pretty good, too.
 The system cleanup and optimization tools removed almost 7 GB of junk files from my MacBook, and the VPN allowed me to stream content on Netflix without any slowdown.

 MacKeeper’s biggest downside is that it lacks anti-phishing protection.
-This is an essential internet security feature in 2022, and all of the other brands on this list have it.
-In addition, MacKeeper also lacks a firewall and parental controls.
+This is an essential internet security feature in 2022, and all of the other brands on this list have it (except for Intego).
+In addition, MacKeeper also lacks a firewall and parental controls (Intego has both of these features).

 Comparison of the Best Internet Security Software in 2022